abinit/abinit/doc/mkdocs-tutorials/paral_moldyn.md

 The basic idea underlying Ab Initio Molecular Dynamics (AIMD) is to compute the forces acting on the nuclei from electronic structure calculations that are performed as the molecular dynamics trajectory is generated.

 An AIMD calculation assumes only that the system is composed of nuclei and electrons, that the Born -Oppenheimer approximation is valid, and that the dynamics of the nuclei can be treated classically on the ground-state electronic surface.
 It allows both equilibrium thermodynamic and dynamical properties of a system at finite temperature to be computed.
 For example melting temperatures, phase transitions, atomic vibrations, structure factor... but also XANES or IR spectrum can be obtained with this technique.

 AIMD deals with supercells of hundred to thousand of atoms (usually, the larger, the better!).
 In addition Molecular Dynamics simulations can be performed for days, weeks or even months!
 They are therefore very time consuming and can not be done without the help of high speed and massively parallel computing.

-* * *

-*Before continuing, you might consider to work in a different subdirectory as for the other lessons.
-Why not "Work_paral_moldyn" ?_ _In what follows, the name of files are mentioned as if you were in this subdirectory.
-All the input files can be found in the __~abinit/tests/tutoparal/Input directory.*

 In the following, when "run ABINIT over nn CPU cores" appears, you have to use a specific command line according to the operating system and architecture of the computer you are using.
 This can be for instance: mpirun -n nn abinit < abinit.files or the use of a specific submission file.

+!!! important

+    Before continuing, you might consider to work in a different subdirectory as for the other lessons.
+Why not "Work_paral_moldyn"?
+    In what follows, the name of files are mentioned as if you were in this subdirectory.
+    All the input files can be found in the ~abinit/tests/tutoparal/Input directory.

-*You can compare your results with several reference output files located in_ _~abinit/tests/tutorial/Refs and __~abinit/tests/tutorial/Refs/ __directories (for the present tutorial they are named tmoldyn_*.out).*
+    You can compare your results with several reference output files located in ~abinit/tests/tutorial/Refs and __~abinit/tests/tutorial/Refs/ directories
+    (for the present tutorial they are named tmoldyn_*.out).

 ## 2 Performing molecular dynamics with ABINIT